CGT Reform for SMSF and Super Funds: How the 1 July 2027 Changes Apply Inside Super

 Pension-phase tax on the gain: $0.

-This is unchanged by the Budget 2026 reform under any interpretation.
+This is unchanged by the reform.
 Subdivision 295-F ITAA 1997 exempts earnings on assets supporting a retirement income stream, including capital gains on disposal.
-The reform restructures CGT for individuals — it does not touch the pension-phase exemption.
+The legislated reform restructures CGT for individuals, trusts and partnerships — it does not touch the pension-phase exemption.

 The Transfer Balance Cap interaction.
 If either member’s balance exceeded their personal TBC at any point in the lead-up to disposal, the excess would have been forced back into accumulation phase, where it would attract 15% income tax and (depending on the reform’s scope) 10% or higher CGT.
 Because the Nguyens stayed within their caps, the entire portfolio operated in pension phase and the gain is fully exempt.

-Planning callout: for members aged 60+ with a condition of release met (e.g. retirement, ceasing employment after 60), running an account-based pension over 1 July 2027 is the cleanest way to insulate the SMSF from reform uncertainty.
-The 0% pension-phase tax is unchanged.
+Planning callout: for members aged 60+ with a condition of release met (e.g. retirement, ceasing employment after 60), the account-based pension remains the most tax-effective disposal environment in the system — 0% on gains, unchanged by the reform.
 The TBC ($2.0m as of 1 July 2025) is the upper limit on how much can sit in this tax-free zone per member.
 For couples both at preservation age, that’s $4.0m combined — enough for many SMSFs to shelter most of the unrealised gain pool.

 Worked example 3 — Bucket C: SMSF buys a new asset in the reform era (CSL shares)